 Know this–you are not alone.
 And, I can help.

-I am trained in Cognitive Focused Trauma Behavioral Therapy, with proven techniques to help you heal.
+I am trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), with proven techniques to help you heal.

 Teenage years are challenging.
-There’s pressures to succeed and temptations to rebel.
+There are pressures to succeed and temptations to rebel.

 I have a passion and over a decade of experience helping teens become their best selves.

 I focus on creating trust and addressing the most pressing issues first, to help them stabilize.
 I also treat addiction in teens and am happy to help yours with this, too.

 If you are in the process of adopting, fostering, or are currently parenting (or step-parenting), you may have your hands full, with little time for yourselves (and as a couple).